PKM74/Nanite/README.md

 ## Features
 - Support for the GNU GRUB 2 Bootloader and Multiboot V2
-- Custom Theme for GRUB (Coming Soon!)
+- Custom Theme for GRUB (Not Complete Yet!)
 - Basic Memory Paging
 - Support for Floppy Disk Drives (FDDs)
 - Basic Serial (RS-232) Support